escobard/ethereum-apps/notes.md

 		3) creates an instance of smart contract within the network - or an INSTANCE of that CLASS.
 		4) the instance can then be manipulated with the CALLBACK FUNCTIONS within the CLASS.
 		5) the contract then lives on the NETWORK continuing to handle TRANSACTIONS - all logical code is exposed to the world, so no secret data should be deployed with any smart contract.
+- Different ways to run functions on our contracts:
+	- call - a function like message within scontract_1, does not create a transaction since this function only RETREIVES data from an INSTANCE - instantenous, free, not complication.
+		- important points:
+			1) cannot modify data.
+			2) can return data.
+			3) runs instantly
+			4) is free
+	- modify / transact - these types of functions modify any data within the instance, creating a transaction request.
+		- important points to remember:
+			1) Returning data takes time to execute - takes a while to validate the blockchain.
+			2) can modify a contracts data.
+			3) takes time to execute - way more on public networks, on any test networks like REMIX transactions are almost immediate.
+This is why we will build applications EXPECTING the delay.
+			4) returns the transaction proof of work hash.
+			5) costs money - more on this in another unit but essentially any TRANSACTION costs a certain ammount.

 ### CONTRACT ACCOUNTS && EXTERNAL ACCOUNT RELATIONSHIP: